-Yep, one of the first places you’ll want to hit when COVID-19 restrictions ease to a level of "road-trips-are-a-goer", is good old Coonabarabran.
+Yep, one of the first places you’ll want to hit now that "road-trips-are-a-goer", is good old Coonabarabran.
 This central-west town in NSW sits near the spectacular Warrambungle National Park, which is Australia’s first and only Dark Sky Park.
 And what does this mean, you ask?
 Well, it’s an internationally-recognised place of crystal clear skies, we’re talking an unholy amount of clarity to stargaze at night (Joshua Tree in California and Vrani Kamen in Croatia are two others).
 Warrambungle is also where you'll find Siding Spring Observatory, the home of ANU's super-cool SkyMapper telescope.

 The drive time for this one is around six hours (or around seven Shameless episodes in podcast time).
 Coonabarabran sits on top of a volcanic mountain range and it’s the perfect low-key getaway especially if you’re keen to camp (we recommend Gunneemooroo Campground, which sits in the shadows of Mount Naman).
 If four-walls are more your thing, scoot on over to Barkala Farmstay.
 It's an actual working farm with cows, goats, sheep, horses, and ahem… pottery classes for a total zen time.

 The streets around here also come alive on the weekends with the aptly named Coonabarabran Townlife Markets.
 You’ll be in for some keen finds including native plants to take home and amp up your city digs, jewellery, local-made jams, nuts, honey, olive oil, dog products and furnishings too.

 If it’s a food and wine adventure you’re after, set your sights on Orange.
 Arguably one of our State’s coolest new wine regions (not by temperature so much, more by awesomeness), Orange is just under four hours drive from Sydney and features over 60 vineyards and about 40 cellar doors.